-Accounts receivable balances from customers overall have continued to increase in the current period, not only in the current and 30-day past due categories, but during the second quarter also within arrears that are greater than 60 days past due.
-Increased commodity prices, higher seasonal winter energy usage in the first quarter and a significant effort to bill customers to current are the primary drivers of the growth in accounts receivable.
-Additionally, suspension of collection activities, including the application of finance charges on past due balances and a moratorium on service terminations, since the beginning of the COVID-19 pandemic, has impacted customers' payment behavior.
-Management conducted a qualitative assessment of the allowance including the differences in the current customer payment practices from other significant past deterrents to non-payment and the current economic environment, as well as legislative and governmental actions taken to provide relief and assistance to customers financially impacted by the COVID-19 pandemic.
-Central Hudson continues to proactively contact customers regarding past due balances to advise them of financial assistance programs available and is also working with local agencies and municipalities to obtain funding for its customers which has been made available through federal and state programs.
-On June 16, 2022, the PSC approved the Phase 1 Program in which residential utility customers who receive income-qualified government assistance for utility bills and other expenses and have past-due balances for service through May 1, 2022, will have those balances forgiven.
+Accounts receivable balances from customers overall have continued to increase in the current period, not only in the current and 30-day past due categories, but also during the third quarter within arrears that are greater than 60 days past due.
+Growth in arrears began with the suspension of collection efforts required during COVID, which impacted customers' payment behavior.
+This has been further compounded by increased commodity prices, higher seasonal winter energy usage in the first guarter and a significant effort to bill customers to current after billing delays initially experienced following the implementation of a new Customer Information System ("CIS").
+Management conducted quantitative and qualitative assessments of the allowance including consideration of the differences in the current customers with arrears compared to past history, differences in payment behaviors of customers, including past economic factors impacting payment behavior compared to the current economic environment, as well as legislative and governmental actions taken to provide relief and assistance to customers financially impacted by the COVID-19 pandemic.
+Central Hudson continues to proactively contact customers regarding past due balances to advise them of financial assistance programs available and is also working with local agencies and municipalities to obtain funding for its customers which have been made available through federal and state programs.
+On June 16, 2022, the PSC approved Phase 1 of an Arrears Management Program in which residential utility customers who receive income-qualified government assistance for utility bills and other expenses and have past-due balances for service through May 1, 2022, will have those balances forgiven.
 For further details of this program see Note 4 - "Regulatory Matters-PSC Proceedings."
-Phase 2 of the program is being worked on between New York Joint Utilities and PSC Staff and will apply to all customers with balances in arrears.
-Based on this analysis, the Company concluded that no further increase to the reserve is necessary as of June 30, 2022.
-Central Hudson will resume collection efforts in the second half of the year, following ample communication with customers.
-Additionally, under the terms of the 2021 Rate Order, Central Hudson is authorized to defer bad debt write-offs if they exceed 10 basis points above the amounts billed to customers through delivery rates and applicable surcharges.
-However, this growth in working capital is causing liquidity pressure and has resulted in increased borrowings to support operations as further discussed in Note 8 - "Short-Term Borrowing Arrangements" and Note 10 - "Capitalization - Long-Term Debt".
+New York Joint Utilities are working with PSC Staff regarding a Phase 2 of the program which will apply to customers that were not eligible in Phase 1.
+Central Hudson has begun collection efforts for certain customers with large arrears balances through communications, urging payment and notifying customers that finance charges and termination efforts will be forthcoming.
+These efforts have generated some success with payments or payment arrangements.
+Central Hudson will continue its collections outreach, expanding the number of customers and commencing finance charges and termination efforts.
+Under the terms of the 2021 Rate Order, Central Hudson is authorized to defer bad debt write-offs if they exceed 10 basis points above the amounts billed to customers through delivery rates and applicable surcharges.
+Accounts written off as uncollectible in the guarter totaled \$4.2 million, which exceeded 10 basis points above the amounts provided in rates and, as such, Central Hudson has deferred \$2.4 million in uncollectible write offs and recorded \$1.8 million as uncollectible bad debt expense in 2022.
+Based on the analysis and taking all qualitative factors into consideration, the Company concluded that the reserve level of \$11.2 million should be maintained as of September 30, 2022.
+Clarity on Phase 2 arrears relief, along with the continued collection efforts, particularly termination for non-payment, will provide visibility as to the timeframe over which the arrears growth will be resolved.
+The increase in arrears has a corresponding growth in working capital needs to support the business which has resulted in additional borrowings as further discussed in Note 8 - "Short-Term Borrowing Arrangements" and Note 10 - "Capitalization - Long-Term Debt".